riandyrn/mirsal/docs/api_design/http_api.md

 ## Get User Latest Topics

-GET: `/chat/topics?size=<size>&start_index=<start_index>`
+GET: `/chat/topics?size=<size>&last_key=<last_key>`

-This API is used for fetching user latest topics sorted from latest updated topic to the oldest one.
+This API is used for fetching user latest topics (subscriptions) sorted from latest updated topic to the oldest one.
+Client could check various information regarding user subscription to the topic from the result of this API.

-// TODO: tambahkan penjelasan mengenai `last_read` & `unread_by`.

-// TODO: tambahkan is owner / is admin parameter di result + penjelasannya --> tambahkan jg parameter untuk ngecek apakah ada admin selain owner atau gimana --> list mungkin ya?
+In `last_message` object (both in `p2p` & `group` topic), when the last message is being sent by user, there will be extra field called `is_read` which indicate whether that message has been read by all members in the topic or not.

+Object `last_read` is being used to give other members read information.
+This information is expected to be used when later client called [Get Latest Messages](#get-latest-messages).

+Field `unread` is indicating how many messages in the topic which has not been read by user.

+In `group` topic, there will be extra field called `is_admin` which represents whether user is an `admin` in that particular topic.
+This information could be used by client to show commands which only available for `admin` when user loading the topic later.

+Field `last_key` is special string which represents last element in the topic iterator which could be used as offset to fetch next topics.
+This field exists when user potentially has more topics to be fetched.

 **Header:**